UWCS/stardust/content/news/archive/0001/2001-02-15-minnits-15th-february-2001.md

 #### 5\.
 Recruitright

-/“It’s a non-point”/ - Senõr Spielbergo
+“It’s a non-point” - Senõr Spielbergo

 #### 6\.
 Email List

-/“I haven’t had it yet”/ /“No, it doesn’t look like you have.”/ - Kilgore and a Waitress.
+“I haven’t had it yet” “No, it doesn’t look like you have.” - Kilgore and a Waitress.
-/“I am immune to temperature”/ - Richard ‘Toaster’ Colfer
+“I am immune to temperature” - Richard ‘Toaster’ Colfer
 The new members of the exec have now been added to the dreaded Compsoc-Exec email list, meaning that they get spammed with crap every time Chris is feeling depressed.

 #### 7\.
 Pub